-Our infographic below highlights how you and your laptop equipment should be positioned at your desk to avoid suffering from those all too common aches and pains in the workplace, including back, neck and wrist pain, as well as headaches and eye strain.
+Our infographic below highlights how you and your laptop equipment should be positioned at your desk to avoid suffering from those all-too-common aches and pains in the workplace, including back, neck and wrist pain, as well as headaches and eye strain.

 A comfortable workstation set-up should see the body in a neutral, upright posture.
 The spine is supported in a neutral position with the neck/head and mid to low back being relaxed without protruding forward or slouching.
-The shoulders are relaxed, the elbows maintain a 90-120 degree angle and the wrists in a neutral position when typing.
+The shoulders are relaxed, the elbows maintain a 90-120 degree angle and the wrists are in a neutral position when typing.

 The type of chair you sit in while using your laptop is also important.
 The office chair should be fully adjustable and set up correctly.
-Sitting all the way back in the chair for support will help you maintain the upright posture and when setting up the height of the chair, the hip angle will ideally be between 90-120 degrees.
+Sitting all the way back in the chair for support will help you maintain an upright posture and when setting up the height of the chair, the hip angle will ideally be between 90-120 degrees.

 It’s also important to think about the weight of the laptop and how you transport it without causing you pain and discomfort.
 It should be carried in a backpack over both shoulders, which ensures the weight is distributed evenly and means that the spine, neck and shoulders will be aligned correctly, minimising the risk of pain.
-Alternatively you could use a wheeled, pull-along case.
-However, ideally the laptop itself should be as lightweight as possible to ensure that, along with the accessories, it does not become too heavy overall.
+Alternatively, you could use a wheeled, pull-along case.
+However, ideally, the laptop itself should be as lightweight as possible to ensure that, along with the accessories, it does not become too heavy overall.

 So, whilst laptops do have their benefits for mobile workers, you need to consider the set-up of your desk wherever you are working, keeping the risk of musculoskeletal disorders to a minimum at all times.